-Psychology is the science of the mind and behaviour.
+- Psychology: The science of the mind and behaviour.
 A clinical psychologist will diagnose and treat psychological and mental health problems.
 Counselling psychologists will also integrate the emotional and therapeutic aspects of psychology.

-Our therapists have studied and qualified at many different universities and training institutions and offer different modalities of psychotherapy, counselling and psychology.
-However, whatever theories they are drawing on to inform their work, they are all highly qualified professionals offering you a safe space to reflect on your difficulties and to try to help you to make the changes you want to in your life.
+Our therapists have studied and qualified at many different universities and training institutions, and offer different modalities of psychotherapy, counselling and psychology.
+They are all highly qualified professionals offering you a safe space to reflect on your difficulties and to try to help you to make healthy changes in your life.

-Low-cost therapist services are offered at a lower rate while they complete their qualifications, and appointments are available daytimes, Friday evenings and weekends.
-Fees per 50-minute session are £20 if you’re on benefits and £35 if you’re on low income.
+Low-cost therapist services are offered at a lower rate while the therapists complete their qualifications, and appointments are available daytimes, Friday evenings and weekends.
+Fees per 50-minute session are £40 if you’re on low income.

-Once you’re booked in for an appointment, your therapist will call to confirm day and time, check any details, and to answer any practical questions you might have.
+Once you’re booked in for an appointment, your therapist will call to confirm the day and time, check any details and to answer any practical questions you might have.
 Your counsellor won’t be able to provide a therapy session on the phone before you start, however.
 You’ll be able to talk about your issues during your first session.

 The relationship with your therapist is paramount.
 You need to feel comfortable opening up to a professional every week, and if the rapport isn’t there then it’s best to raise that straight away.
 We’re happy to find you another therapist who may be more suitable to your situation, issues and requirements.

 Yes, we have specialist child and adolescent therapists trained to work with small children.
 The focus is on play, so children can express themselves in their preferred way.
 Please note we do not work with children in our low-cost and NHS counselling services.

 Yes.
 If English is your second language then you can still access therapy through The Awareness Centre.
 The team of multilingual therapists currently offer counselling more than 30 different languages.
-Call 020 8673 4545 to find out more.

 Yes, our ground floor consulting rooms in both centres are fully accessible.
 We have wide-access doors, and a toilet suitable for disabled users.